thusoy/porridge/README.md

     print('Fail!')
 ```

-If the PORRIDGE_SECRETS is a comma separated list of `keyid:key` pairs, this setup will ensure that even if your database is leaked, your users' passwords are irrecoverable by an attacker.
+This setup ensures that even if your database is leaked, your users' passwords are irrecoverable by an attacker that does not also possess the `myfirstsecret` value.
+Load it securely like you would other credentials like API keys, database passwords, session tokens and similar.

 This shell snippet is handy to create strong secrets: